yashbonde/simpleSentiment_DeepLearning/README.md

 # simpleSentiment_DeepLearning
-A simple implemnatation of a NLP combined with Deep Learning Neural Networks built in python3 using Google's Tensorflow library. sentiment_calculator_1.py is built after sentdex's tutorial, here is his channel: www.youtube.com/user/sentdex
+A simple implemnatations of a NLP combined with Deep Learning Neural Networks built in python3 using Google's Tensorflow library.

 # Input
 The input files are pos.txt and neg.txt